Consider a Reverse Mortgage Sooner Rather than Later

 Think About Your Long Term Physical and Financial Health

 Health expectancy plays a major role in retirement age decision-making.
-It isn’t easy to do, but discussing the number of years that you and your spouse expect to live “impairment free” is important.
-If the answer isn’t as long as you’d like because of financial difficulties, a reverse mortgage could be used as a cushion to prolong your active lifestyles, supplementing grocery expenses, medication costs and more.
+It isn’t easy to do, but discussing the number of years that you and your spouse expect to live “impairment-free” is important.
+If the answer isn’t as long as you’d like because of financial difficulties, a reverse mortgage could be used as a cushion to prolong your active lifestyles, supplementing grocery expenses, medication costs, and more.

 It’s important to review your investments and savings accounts as well.
 Recent global events have highlighted how quickly financial situations can change.
 Your stocks and investments could dramatically lose value, leaving you financially unprepared tomorrow.
-Increased resiliency against market fluctuations, however, is a potential benefit from a reverse mortgage.
-In fact, a paper written by The World Bank’s Finance, Competitiveness and Innovation Global Practice believes that reverse mortgages can be a welfare-enhancing tool for retirees.
+Increased resiliency against market fluctuations, however, is a potential benefit of a reverse mortgage.
+In fact, a paper written by The World Bank’s Finance, Competitiveness, and Innovation Global Practice believes that reverse mortgages can be a welfare-enhancing tool for retirees.